Endargo/echoes-of-the-past/echoes-of-the-past.md

 _Wondrous item, rare_

 As an Action, you can crumble this gem, instanty getting effect of a spell which is level 3 of below.

+## Hand of the Protector

+_Weapon, legendary (requires attunement)_

+You have +2 bonus to attack and damage made with this magic longbow.

+___Arvandor's Retaliation.___ When a creature, attuned to this longbow, is reduced to 0 hit points, bow's magic negates damage from this source and releases a devastating shockwave.
+You and all creatures of your choice within 30ft receive 3d10 temporary hit points, all others take the same amount of Force damage and make STR saving throw DC16, knocked prone in case of failure.
+This ability also can triggered when receiving damage as a reaction.
+After it is used, at each dawn, roll a d6.
+If 5 or 6 is rolled, it is restored.

+___Enchanted Arrows.___ This weapon produces magical ammunition when you shoot, which disappears after you hit or miss.

+_Elven longbow made of dark wood.
+It radiates with nature's magic, and sprouts cover the wearer's hand when shooting._

 ## Radiant Morning Star